 It’s difficult to take time off of work, or perhaps they don’t want to disappoint their loyal employers.
 With a mixture of skill and attention to detail, the employed applicants who do come for an interview will be more serious.
 They will ensure the job description and responsibilities are in line with their needs.
 This extra upfront research by the candidate can decrease attrition at your company.

 Nothing is more frustrating than an interview process that drags on forever.
 Between phone calls, panel-based interview sessions and HR’s due diligence, it can take weeks or months before the hiring process is complete.

-For the potential employee, it’s difficult to take time off for work (or stay without employment for prolonged periods of time).
-If time is of the essence, your slow hiring process can cost you solid candidates – especially if your competitors move faster.
+For the potential employee, it’s difficult to take time off from work (or remain without employment for prolonged periods of time).
+If time is of the essence, your slow hiring process can cost you, especially if your competitors move faster.

 Offer a Comprehensive Benefits Package

 Employers who offer a range of benefits understand the value this approach can add to your recruiting process.
 According to a survey conducted in February 2022 by Gallup, 64% of the employees polled cited a significant increase in income or benefits as the main reason they look for a new job opportunity.1